Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

-Exploring and understanding the fundamental vulnerabilities of large models is essential for developing robust defenses and safety frameworks.
-This section highlights the core weaknesses and challenges inherent to different types of large models.
+Exploring and understanding the fundamental vulnerabilities of large models is crucial for developing robust defenses and effective safety frameworks.
+This section highlights the core weaknesses and challenges inherent to various types of large models.